 (ix) Verify the agent has a voided checks procedure.
 The absence of a voided check procedure should be noted in the report.

 (x) Determine the timing of the preparation of the three-way and depository institution reconciliations for each of two months tested.
 Any reconciliations that were not documented as prepared within sixty days of the depository institution statement date should be noted as a specific finding.
 Reconciliations not documented as reviewed by management, as evidenced by management initials and date, should be noted in the report;

 (xi) Review the escrow depository institution account statements for the sample months for the presence of negative daily balances, if provided on the statement, and depository institution charges for non-sufficient funds or overdraft charges.
 Report the aggregate amount of the above described charges, the number of negative balance days for the month, and the highest negative balance for the month; and

-(xii) For each escrow account, select a haphazard sample (as defined in the "American Institute of Certified Public Accountants Audit Sampling Guide") of twenty canceled checks and/or outgoing wire transfers per month for the sample two month periods and report the following:
+(xii) For each escrow account, select, using an appropriate audit sampling technique in which each item has an equal chance at being selected, twenty canceled checks and/or outgoing wire transfers per month for the sample two month periods and report the following:

 (a) Checks or wire transfers one thousand dollars or greater payable to the agent, or to its affiliates or owners which do not correspond to fee amounts reflected in the documents in the related file;